Do you want your business to be seen when potential customers are searching for local products/services?

 Unfortunately, there’s no guaranteed way of getting listed in Google’s local 3-pack, but by working on your local SEO you can make your website more visible.

-But first, why is local SEO important for businesses and can it really increase sales and footfall?
+But first, why is local SEO important for businesses and can it really increase online and offline sales?
 Here are some local search stats.

 - 61% of mobile searchers are more likely to contact a local business if they have a mobile-friendly site.